 - Filed and won the first-ever lawsuit on behalf of a Special Immigrant Visa applicant claiming unreasonable delays in processing, in partnership with a law firm co-counsel, bringing our client to safety in the United States weeks later.

 IRAP has provided life-saving assistance in thousands of individual cases.
 We also commit significant resources to systemic reform that not only assists refugees seeking protection and resettlement, but also leads to the development of an enforceable system of legal rights and procedures for refugees worldwide.
-IRAP recently:
+Recently, IRAP has:

-- Helped enact five separate pieces of legislation in the 113th Congress that afforded unprecedented legal rights to over 120,000 displaced people;
+- Helped enact six separate pieces of federal legislation that afforded new legal rights to over 130,000 displaced people;

 - Worked with the American Bar Association to create a policy platform around access to counsel for refugees seeking resettlement to the United States, including directly engaging the Secretary of Homeland Security;

 - Compelled the U.S. government to create a special expedite category for LGBTI refugees seeking admission to the United States who face persecution based on gender identity or sexual orientation;

 - Established a precedent for in-country referrals by the U.S. Embassy in Iraq as a result of our assistance to a transgender Iraqi who was under a death threat.
 The in-country referral system was subsequently expanded to every U.S. Embassy in the world through a change in the State Department’s Foreign Affairs Manual;

 - Won Freedom of Information Act lawsuits that resulted in the release of over 10,000 pages of previously unreleased refugee processing information, which now serves as the basis for numerous advocacy and reform efforts;